 How to enter

 The videos will be showcased during the Virtual IASC Conference that is being held November 12-30, 2018.
-Participants of the conference can vote for their favorite video by submitting their votes on the ballot form till November 23.
+Participants of the conference can vote for their favorite video by submitting their votes on the ballot form till November 25.
 The judging panel will evaluate the shortlisted videos to define the winner.
+This is the judging panel:

 What you can win?